 TRANSPORT & TAXIS RISK : LOW

-Generally speaking, transportation in Sochi is safe, but you should still remain vigilant on public transport, especially in the buses called “Marshrutka”.
+Generally speaking, transportation in Sochi is safe, but you should remain vigilant on public transport, especially in the buses called “Marshrutka”.
 Keep in mind that the most dangerous areas where small crime tends to occur are the underground walkways, called “perekhods”.
 Only use official services like Yandex Taxi, Uber or Gett taxi.

 PICKPOCKETS RISK : LOW

 Pickpocketing is common in Sochi, especially around resorts and beaches.
 Pay attention to your belongings, don’t leave them in plain sight and be especially careful in crowded places like stations or near tourist attractions.

 Sochi isn’t particularly susceptible to natural disasters.
 Though Russia is famous for blizzards and snowstorms, this isn't the case in Sochi.

 MUGGING RISK : LOW